mayaanne/foundations/sprint-1/git-remote-sync-fork-challenge.md

 You'll do this by setting remotes, fetching and at merging changes into your own copy.

-## Exploration and Application
+## Timebox

-Exploration | Time to box |
+Activity | Time|
 ------------|----------|
 Refresh | 40 minutes
 Add a remote | 10 minutes
 Fetch changes | 10 minutes
 Reflect | 15 minutes |

-Follow the time box suggestions.
+Follow the timebox suggestions.
 If you get stuck, take a quick break and come back to it.
 Reach out to the community on slack.
 Remember to clarify and define what you are trying to do/solve.
 Break it down into steps

 ## Intro